blthmzn/cosmos/README.md

 ```
 ![](./src/bob-key.png)
 ##
-Send 'money' from Alice to Bob
+Send 'money' from Alice to Bob.
+Also there are unsigned transactions.
+They are excuted with `--generate-only` flag and sign later with `simd tx sign` command.
 ```
 simd tx bank send $ALICE_WALLET $BOB_WALLET 1000000stake --chain-id my-test-chain
 ```